bstefanescu/qutejs/web/doc/docs/app/instance.md

 // define a root component
 const Root = Qute(RootTemplate, {
     init(app) {
+        // we can use the special `Qute.Link` property to achieve the same as using @Inject
         // define the session an the user reactive properties (which are linked to the app data model properties) this.defineProp(Qute.Link, 'user', null, 'Session/user');
         this.defineProp(Qute.Link, 'session', null, 'Session');